 Wilsons Promontory National park is situated 250km south east from Melbourne in the rural Victorian region of Gippsland.
-It is the southern most tip of mainland Australia offering white sandy beaches, mountains and estuaries.
+It is the southern most tip of mainland Australia offering white sandy beaches, mountains, estuaries and off shore islands.

 Close by is the Big Drift.
 A remote and expansive sand dune that stretches for kilometers, the dunes landscape is always changing as its shaped by the wind.

 The only settlement is Tidal River which acts as a base within the park.
 There are camp grounds, cabins, hot showers and laundry facilities.
-Along with an information centre and a general store that sells non perishable items, produce and a small selection of hot food.
+Along with an information centre and a general store that sells a small selection of groceries.

-There are plenty of picnic tables in this area tucked away in private alcoves that protect from the southerly wind, Its a great environment to experience the native wildlife up close including birds, wallabies and kangaroos.
+There are plenty of picnic tables in this area tucked away in private alcoves that protect from the southerly wind, Its a great environment to experience the native wildlife up close.

 Wildlife isn't the only thing The Prom attracts in abundance, bush walkers from all over the world come to experience the untouched beauty, which stretches over 130kms.